aexy-io/viral-ai-vids/viral-video-generation/README.md

 python main.py
 ```

-3. Check the generated Excel file (`videos.xlsx`) for video URLs and details.
+3. Check the generated Excel file (`videos.xlsx`) for prompts, storyboards, and details.

 ## Notes

-- **Google's VEO3 model via Kie.ai currently costs approximately $0.04 per second of video generated**
+- **Gemini usage**: Storyboard generation consumes text tokens only; monitor usage in Google AI Studio
-- **Videos are currently limited to 8 seconds in length**
+- **Rendering**: Use the exported JSON structure with VEO3, Runway, Pika, etc., to handle video rendering and associated costs

 ## **Contact**